mrijk/py-predicate/README.md

 # Example 2

-An uniq (?) py-predicate feature is that you can define self referencing predicates.
+A unique (?) py-predicate feature is that you can define self referencing predicates.
 This makes it easy to apply predicates to arbitrarily nested structures, like JSON data.

 In the next example we define a predicate, that tests is a given data structure is